rameerez/slugifiable/README.md

 Then run `bundle install`.

-After installing the gem, add `include Slugifiable::Model` to any model you want to provide with slugs, like this:
+After installing the gem, add `include Slugifiable::Model` to any ActiveRecord model, like this:
 ```ruby
 class Product < ApplicationRecord
   include Slugifiable::Model # Adding this provides all the required slug-related methods to your model
 end
 ```

-Then you can, for example, get the slug for a company like this:
+Then you can, for example, get the slug for a product like this:
 ```ruby
 Product.first.slug
 => "4e07408562b"